radiantone/pyfi-private/diary.md

 DONE

-- Add VERSION to quasar config and it gets set in Designer store so UI can react to it
+- Add VERSION to quasar config and it gets set in Designer store so UI can react to it DONE
--
+- Python script block icon DONE
+- CRON scheduler for Data and Script blocks, triggers execution DONE
+- Data node sends data arguments to Script node function arguments DONE
+- When script node has all arguments it triggers result DONE
+- Script node writes result output to console DONE
+- Script node argument ports show mail icon when results are present DONE
+- When Script triggers, clean column backgrounds and icon back to normal DONE
+- Disable components for free version 80%

 TODO:

 - Add spinner icon to function port to indicate when it is running, remove when complete TBD
 - Package names in requirements for Data and Script are added to py-script/piodide TBD
-- CRON scheduler for Data and Script blocks, triggers execution DONE
 - Remove queue UI from Script port edges TDB
 - Fill this.portobjects etc after loading a flow TBD
-- Data node sends data arguments to Script node function arguments DONE
-- When script node has all arguments it triggers result DONE
-- Script node writes result output to console DONE
-- Script node argument ports show mail icon when results are present DONE
   - Clicking mail icon shows stored value in JSON editor card TBD
 - Script node sends its result to all its edges TBD
 - In/Out/Total metrics update on Data and Script nodes TBD